Judge hits 2nd HR of game in 11th, Yankees beat Rays 8-4

 David Hale (2-0) left with two on and one out in the 11th.
 Aroldis Chapman, who blew a two-run lead in the ninth Thursday, walked Travis d’Arnaud with two outs but got a lineout from Tommy Pham to get his 24th save.

-The Yankees got also got a pinch-hit homer from Aaron Hicks.
-Masahiro Tanaka, who entered 2-0 with an 0.41 ERA in three starts against the Rays this season, was charged with four runs and six hits in 6 1/3 innings.
+Masahiro Tanaka, who entered 2-0 with a 0.41 ERA in three starts against the Rays this season, was charged with four runs and six hits in 6 1/3 innings.

 McKay allowed three runs and six hits over five innings in his second pitching start.
 The left-hander gave up one hit in six scoreless innings in his big league debut last Saturday, a win over Texas.